34 Best Apps to learn the Korean Language in 2026

 Lingopie makes this possible.
 Many amusing videos on the website will help you learn Korean.

-You can pick from various interests and difficulty levels in many types.
-For example, new releases, K-dramas for learners, top 10, top Korean thriller films, family & friends, beginner-friendly, romantic comedies, must-watch documentaries, etc.
+You can choose from various interests and difficulty levels in many types.
+For example, new releases, K-dramas for learners, top 10, top Korean thriller films, family & friends, beginner-friendly, romantic comedies, and must-watch documentaries.

 Start by creating an account and choosing a movie or TV show from the thousands available.
 You can then watch Korean films with dual subtitles and learn the language.
 Instant translations will also appear when you click on an unfamiliar word.

 Pricing: Monthly fees are $12.
-The annual subscription costs $67, which equates to $5.6 per month.
-Even though Lingopie does not offer a free plan, you can always try their 7-day full-access trial.
+The annual subscription costs $67, which works out to approximately $ 5.58 per month.
+Although Lingopie Korean does not offer a free plan, you can always try its 7-day full-access trial.

 7. Language Drops: Learn through Visuals

-Language Drops is another favorite app for learning the Korean language.
-It focuses on vocabulary and phrases and not much on other language aspects like grammar and conversations.
+Language Drops is another favorite app for learning Korean.
+It focuses on vocabulary and phrases rather than other aspects of language, such as grammar and conversation.

-This program advances quickly and includes games and quizzes for good learning practice.
-You can also get instant feedback so that you can correct your mistakes.
+This program progresses quickly and includes games and quizzes to facilitate effective learning.
+You can also get instant feedback to correct your mistakes.

-Drops can help you learn Korean through their lovely design, gripping, and playful lessons, spending five to ten minutes a day.
-Based on the Pareto principle, it focuses on 20% to achieve an 80% result.
+Drops can help you learn Korean through its appealing design and engaging, playful lessons.
+They can be used for five to ten minutes daily.
+Based on the Pareto principle, they focus on 20% to achieve an 80% result.

-Pricing: The free version allows you to learn 5-minutes per day, but you can subscribe to extend the time limit.
-It costs $13.00/month, $69.99/year, and a lifetime for $159.99.
-You can take a 7-days free demo before paying.
+Pricing: The free version allows you to learn for 5 minutes per day; however, you can subscribe to extend the time limit.
+It costs $13.00/month, $69.99/year, and $159.99/lifetime.
+You can take a 7-day free demo before paying.

 8. Mondly — Study Korean

-Language apps such as Mondly are well-known for learning various languages, including Korean.
-This app encourages users to learn how to write, read, and speak Korean in a fun way.
+Language apps like Mondly are well-known for teaching various languages, including Korean.
+This app encourages users to learn to write, read, and speak Korean in an engaging way.

-Through gamification, it teaches hundreds of quick lessons.
-You’ll find greetings, simple phrases, and day-to-day sentences here.
+It teaches hundreds of quick lessons through gamification.
+Here, you’ll find greetings, simple phrases, and day-to-day sentences.

-Because Korean is a character-based and honorific language, it requires much attention and interest.
-Mondly allows learners to practice without becoming bored.
+Because Korean is a character-based, honorific language that requires sustained attention and interest, Mondly allows learners to practice without becoming bored.

-Pricing: There is a free plan with limited lessons available on Mondly.
-Only Korean costs $9.99 per month or $49.99 per year.
-You can sometimes buy lifetime memberships for less than $100 with all 41 languages.
+Pricing: Mondly offers a free plan with limited lessons, while the Korean language course costs $9.99 per month or $49.99 per year.
+You can sometimes purchase lifetime memberships for less than $100 that include all 41 languages.

 9. Rocket Languages — Korean course

-Rocket languages is another one that has everything to take you to the next level of the Korean language.
+Rocket Languages has everything to take you to the next level in Korean.
 This all-in-one Korean app gives you access to everything from how to speak to increasing your vocabulary.

-The app’s primary focus is to teach everyday conversation and interaction instead of memorizing words, phrases, and sentences.
-As an effect, you learn what is practical and not just in theory.
+The app primarily focuses on teaching everyday conversation and interaction rather than on memorizing words, phrases, and sentences.
+As a result, you learn what is practical and not just in theory.

-While Rocket languages claim to cover scratch to an intermediate level, it is more geared towards beginner learners.
+While Rocket Languages claims to cover from scratch to an intermediate level, it is more geared toward beginner learners.
 Still, it has plenty of content for all types of learners.

-Pricing: Rocket languages have only two paid plans.
+Pricing: Rocket Languages has only two paid plans.
 A half-yearly plan at $114 translates into $19 per month and a one-time payment of $99.95 for lifetime access.
-This comes with a money-back 60-day guarantee.
+A 60-day money-back guarantee accompanies this.

 10. Naver Dictionary — Korean dictionary